 11. ANNUAL EVALUATION OF BOARD'S PERFORMANCE

-In terms of provisions of Companies Act 2013 read with Rules issued thereunder andSEBI (LODR) Regulations 2015 the Board of Directors on recommendation of the Nominationand Remuneration Committee have evaluated the effectiveness of the Board/ Director(s) forthe Financial Year 2017-18.
-Directors were evaluated on their contribution at Board /Committee meetings and guidance & support to the management outside Board / Committeemeetings.
-During the year Company engaged renowned consultants to reset the parameters forperformance evaluation of Board Director(s) and Committees which helped in setting theguidelines for evaluation.
+In terms of provisions of Companies Act 2013 read with Rules issued thereunder andSEBI (LODR) Regulations 2015 the Board of Directors on recommendation of the Nominationand Remuneration Committee have evaluated the effectiveness of the Board/ Director(s) forthe Financial Year 2015-16.
+Directors were evaluated on their contribution atBoard/Committee Meetings and guidance/support to the management outside Board /CommitteeMeetings.

-The committees of the Board were assessed on the basis of degree of fulfillment of keyresponsibilities adequacy of committee composition and effectiveness of meetings.
+The Committees of the Board were assessed on the basis of degree of fulfillment of keyresponsibilities adequacy of Committee composition and effectiveness of meetings.

 The Independent Directors performance evaluation was carried out by the entire Boardexcluding the Director being evaluated.
 The performance evaluation of the Chairman and theNon Independent Directors was carried out by the Independent Directors who also reviewedthe performance of the Board as a whole.

-The Board met five times during the Financial Year the details of which are given inthe Corporate Governance Report that forms part of this Annual Report.
-The intervening gapbetween any two consecutive meetings was within the period prescribed by the CompaniesAct 2013 SEBI (LODR) Regulations 2015 and Secretarial Standard-1 (SS-1).
+The Board met six times during the Financial Year the detail of which is given in theCorporate Governance Report that forms part of this Annual Report.
+The intervening gapbetween any two consecutive meetings was within the period prescribed by the CompaniesAct 2013.

 13. DECLARATION BY INDEPENDENT DIRECTORS

-The Company has received necessary declaration from each Independent Director underSection 149(7) of the Companies Act 2013 that he/she meets the criteria of independencelaid down in Section 149(5) of the Companies Act 2013.
+The Company has received necessary declaration from each Independent Director underSection 149(7) of the Companies Act 2013 that he/she meets the criteria of independencelaid down in Section 149(6) of the Companies Act 2013.